What is Dan Castellaneta's Net Worth and Salary?

 Dan Castellaneta Simpsons Salary

 Up till 1998, each cast member for "The Simpsons" was reportedly paid $30,000 per episode.
 Due to the rising popularity of the show, the voice actors eventually disputed this, but Fox was intent on simply replacing them all with an entirely new cast.
-Eventually, they came to an agreement and Dan's salary was raised to $125,000 per episode later in 1998.
+Eventually, they agreed, and Dan's salary was raised to $125,000 per episode later in 1998.
 In 2004, the cast once again demanded a pay increase, and they were given a salary of $250,000 per episode (their original demand was $360,000 per episode, although this was negotiated down).

-Dan's peak salary came in 2008, when the cast successfully negotiated $400,000 per episode.
+Dan's peak salary came in 2008 when the cast successfully negotiated $400,000 per episode.
 However, this proved to be unsustainable for Fox, and the network threatened to cancel the series unless everyone accepted a 25% pay cut.
-For a number of years each principal voice actor on "The Simpsons" made $300,000 per episode.
+For a number of years, each principal voice actor on "The Simpsons" made $300,000 per episode.
 That equated to around $7 million per season.
-Today they each earn $400,000 per episode again, which is $9 million per season.
+Today, they each earn $400,000 per episode again, which is $9 million per season.

 Early Life

 After graduating from high school, Dan attended Northern Illinois University, studying art education.
-During his years in college, he participated in a radio show at the school which helped him become a better voice actor.
-During these years, Castellaneta also joined a play-writing class and participated in the school's improv performances.
+During his years in college, he participated in a radio show at the school, which helped him become a better voice actor.
+During these years, Castellaneta also joined a playwriting class and participated in the school's improv performances.
 His initial goal was to become an art teacher, and he eventually became a student teacher after graduating from university.

 Early Career

 Although Dan could have pursued his teaching career further, he decided to pursue acting shortly after graduating from college instead.
-He continued to take improv classes, and during one class he met his future wife.
+He continued to take improv classes, and during one class, he met his future wife.
 Eventually, Dan got a job working with The Second City, a famous improv theatre in Chicago.
-Throughout most of the 80s, he continued to work for this improv theatre company and honed his voice acting skills while booking gigs for various radio stations.
+Throughout most of the 80s, he continued to work for this improv theatre company and honed his voice-acting skills while booking gigs for various radio stations.

 The Simpsons